The following includes parent, teacher and student responsibilities and detailed information about studio life and policies. Updated August 2022

 Music Library/ Supplies: A BIG Savings for you!

 This is available for supplementary music and supplies that do not need purchasing by the student (excluding the student’s main lessons books, metronome and flashcards).
-This library includes music/supplies for lessons, group lessons, sight reading and repertoire, technique sheets, etc., that is given to each student throughout the year.
-Most students borrow 3-5 music books each year!
+This library includes Piano Book Club resources, music/supplies for lessons, group lessons, sight reading and repertoire, technique sheets, etc., that is given to each student throughout the year.
+Most students borrow 3-5 music books each year and receive multiple collections of fun and motivating music.
 Please use these materials with care as younger siblings and pets can do them great damage!
 Music and supplies that are ruined or lost will be replaced at cost by the student.

 Performance Opportunities: A time for sharing the gift of music!